 Mix one teaspoon of baking soda with one teaspoon of olive oil and gently massage the paste on your face for a gentle and quick exfoliator.
 For extra moisture, you can add a few drops of organic almond or sunflower seed oil.

 Mix 60 ml of olive oil with 80 grams of pure sea salt.
-Gently massage it on the area you wish to treat for 3-4 minutes.
-Rinse carefully with lukewarm water.
+Gently massage it on the area you wish to treat for 3-4 minutes, and then rinse carefully with lukewarm water.
 Your skin will be softer and more hydrated as a result.

-We've already discussed the realistic outcomes of using olive oil as an acne treatment, but can it work differently for acne scars?
+We've already discussed the realistic outcomes of using olive oil as an acne treatment, but can it work differently for treating acne scars?

-Unfortunately, so far it hasn't been proven that olive oil has any benefits in terms of removing acne scars and hyperpigmentation.
-If your scarring is severe, the best option would be to visit a dermatologist.
-There are a few treatment options such as chemical peels and lasers that can improve the condition.
+Unfortunately, so far, it hasn't been proven that olive oil has any benefits in removing acne scars and hyperpigmentation.
+If your acne scars are severe, the best option would be to seek professional medical advice and visit a dermatologist.
+There are a few treatment options, such as chemical peels that can improve the condition.
 Others might find some over-the-counter products containing Retin-A helpful.

-Some people with normal or dry skin might benefit from adding olive oil in their skincare routine.
-If you have acne-prone or oily skin, you should definitely be careful with this option and try incorporating it in your daily skin care slowly and gradually and do a patch test.
+Before you use olive oil on the skin, don't forget to do a patch test.
 Start by testing it out on your arms or legs, and eventually, if you're satisfied with the results, work your way up to your face.
-If you don't see any irritation roughly 24 hours after you apply it, it means that it probably won't cause any further irritation.
+If you don't see any irritation roughly 24 hours after applying it, it probably won't cause any further irritation.